 The top tube of the instrument separates the smaller particles like PM 2.5 from larger particles such as PM 10.
 Just as you suck air through your mouth and into your lungs, an internal pump pulls a large volume of air through the inlet head at the top.
-Base section of the machine filter the smaller particles down onto the filter tape.
+The base section of the machine filters the smaller particles down onto the filter tape.
 Analysts measure the number of particles drawn onto the filter tape and this shows what the level of PM 2.5 is in the surrounding air.
 The New Hampshire Department of Environmental Services published this picture of PM 2.5 staining the BAM filter tape after a pollution monitoring session.
 Each circle represents an hour of particle collection.
 Pretty nasty looking stuff when you imagine it stuck to your lungs not just filter tape.

 Exactly, how bad is PM2.5 in different parts of the world?

 The internet is a treasure trove for real-time data on air quality around the world and there are a few sites such as Berkeley Earth or AQICN, which both show detailed maps describing particulate matter air pollution less than 2.5 microns in diameter constructed from thousands of surface station measurements from around the world.

-As of the Words Heath Organisation’s extensive studies, here are a list of the best and worst nations for air pollution around the world in 2017.
+As of the Words Health Organisation’s extensive studies, here is a list of the best and worst nations for air pollution around the world in 2017.
 All units displayed in this table represent levels of PM2.5.

 As of 2018 so far, the top 10 most polluted cities in the world might surprise you.
 Delhi has been bashed in the news frequently for its shocking air quality, but comes in at number 14, with Beijing hot on its heels at number 16.
 Edinburgh has had some of the clearest air so far this year with an average of 20.23.

 *Figures were obtained 2018/04/14 via number.com, which is a crowdsourced collaborative global database.